Martin compactifications of affine buildings: Abstract

 \section{Abstract}

-We carry out an in-depth study of Martin compactifications of affine buildings, that is, from the viewpoint of potential theory and random walks.
-This work does not use any group action on buildings, although in the end all the results can be stated within the framework of the Bruhat--Tits theory of semisimple groups over non-Archimedean local fields.
+We carry out an in-depth study of Martin compactifications of affine buildings, from the viewpoint of potential theory and random walks.
+This work does not use any group action on buildings, although all the results are also stated within the framework of the Bruhat--Tits theory of semisimple groups over non-Archimedean local fields.
 This choice should allow the use of these building compactifications in intriguing geometric group theory situations, where only lattice actions are available.
-The choice avoiding the use of a group action requires going back to certain more classical compactification procedures.
-The compactified spaces we obtain use and, at the same time, make it possible to understand geometrically the descriptions of asymptotic behavior of kernels resulting from the non-Archimedean harmonic analysis on affine buildings.
+The resulting compactified spaces use and, at the same time, make it possible to understand geometrically the descriptions of asymptotic behavior of kernels resulting from the non-Archimedean harmonic analysis on affine buildings.
+Along the paper, we make explicit the most substantial differences with the case of symmetric spaces, namely absence of a group action but existence of precise asymptotics of Green kernels and, of course, no possibility to stand by standard techniques from PDEs.